RowanConnaughton/Online_Journal/README.md

 This is a online journal developed with PHP.

-You will need to set up a simple database that store email, password and journal entry.
+You will need to set up a simple database that stores email, password and journal entry.

 Add your database details to the connection.php file